All Episodes

 It's about time.

-Oh, crystal matey.
+Oh, crystal meaty.

-At first, people told time by the sunclock, sometimes known as a Garrett dial, as a garot dial.
+At first, people told time by the sun clock, sometimes known as a Garrett dial, as a garot dial.

-Ultimately, they invented the great timekeeping devices of today, such as the grandfathered engine, the pocket broken skis, the alarm chair, and of course, the elbow watch.
+Ultimately, they invented the great timekeeping devices of today, such as the grandfathered engine, the pocket-broken skis, the alarm chair, and of course, the elbow watch.

-Keep your watch and your elbow.
+Keep your watch in your elbow.

 I do love me a good elbow watch.